aminnez/maven-mirror/README.md

 - Using proxy servers to connect to blocked repositories.
 - Allowing full control over which upstream sources are accessed and how.

+### Caching Features
+This project supports file caching for increased performance:
+- **Local Server Use**: Cache files locally to speed up repeated builds and reduce latency.
+- **Server Use**: Reduce bandwidth usage by caching frequently accessed dependencies.

+Configure caching duration with `CACHE_TIME` (default is 30 days) in the `config.yml`.

 ### Start the server:

 1. Launch the Maven Mirror: